eriksalsborn/GraphQL-News-Hub/README.md

    npm start
 ```

 #### Hurray!
-Now you can access the client on http://localhost:3000/
+You can now access the application on http://localhost:3000/